 Take-home assignments are performed in groups of 3 students.
-Teams must change from one assignment to another.
+Teams must totally change from one assignment to another.
+For the second assignment, you may not work with someone that you worked with on the first assignment.
 Teams will be formed in the tutorials around the time when an assignment is released.
 Teams must be approved by your TA.
 Part of the learning process is to work in a team and deal with resulting problems.
 We can help iron out team issues, as long as these are reported no later than 10 days (4 days in a Spring/Summer Session) before the deadline of the assignment.
 Otherwise, we will not listen to any team-related complaints.